benjamin-hodgson/benjamin-hodgson.github.io/drafts/2017-12-08-zip-folding.md

 The two trees are zipped together and torn down in a single pass.

 Here's how it looks in Haskell, using the [`Control.Lens.Plated`](https://hackage.haskell.org/package/lens-4.15.4/docs/Control-Lens-Plated.html) API.
-Haskellers, never to pass up an opportunity to sound intellectual, like to use tongue-in-cheek Greek names for recursion schemes.
+Haskellers like to use tongue-in-cheek Greek names for recursion schemes.
 Apparently the Greek word for "zip" is "fermouár", so I'm calling this a _fermomorphism_.

 ```haskell
 fermo :: Plated a => (a -> a -> [r] -> r) -> a -> a -> r